 The case was filed with 15-day premium processing and took a total of 18 days for approval.
 The case took longer than the 15-day processing limit due to a request for additional information from USCIS.
 USCIS requests for additional information are common and can push the decision beyond 15 days.
 In fact, the 15-day processing time resets to 15 additional days from the receipt of the response to the request.

 - USCIS: I-129, Petition for a Nonimmigrant Worker

 - USCIS: I-907, Request for Premium Processing Service

 We Can Help!

 The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of experience helping people live and work in the United States under TN Visa Status.
-Contact us today for a free assessment of your legal situation.
+Contact us today for an assessment of your legal situation.